Should You Send Your Child to Private Primary or High School?

 If you had to choose when to send your child to private school, would you send her to private school for the primary grades or high school?

 Frankly, I always feel that the high school years are where things can go off the rails.
-I wanted my children in a well-disciplined, serious learning environment.
-That's what I got when I sent my two daughters off to boarding school.
+I wanted my children in a well-disciplined, severe learning environment.
+That's what I got when I sent my two daughters to boarding school.
 They both attended private pre-schools.
-One attended a private primary school and the other went to a very fine, very small K-6 elementary school which happened to be right across the street from our home in our tiny northwest Connecticut town.
-The primary grades didn't worry me as much as the high school grades.
-I wanted a deeper bench of academics, athletics and extracurricular activities than the local regional school offered.
-Here is an example of the sort of program which appeals to me.
-This video is from The Episcopal School of Dallas.
+One attended a private primary school, and the other went to an excellent, tiny K-6 elementary school, which happened to be right across the street from our home in our northwest Connecticut town.
+The primary grades didn't worry me as much as the high school.
+I wanted a deeper bench of academics, athletics, and extracurricular activities than the local regional school offered.

 The role of the primary grades.

 Primary grades build the foundation.
-Since most parents can more easily monitor and help with learning in the primary grades, sending your child to a good public school for the early years makes sense.
-The important thing any parent must do for her young child is to engage it in a wide variety of stimulating activities, such as reading, solving puzzles, making music, art and so on.
-Limiting television and video game time and teaching your child to entertain itself with non-electronic activities is a good thing.
+Since most parents can more easily monitor and help with learning in the primary grades, sending your child to an excellent public school for the early years makes sense.
+The important thing any parent must do for her young child is to engage it in a wide variety of stimulating activities, such as reading, solving puzzles, making music, art, and so on.
+Limiting television and video game time and teaching your child to entertain himself with non-electronic activities is a good thing.
 The problem is that many parents feel they have to sacrifice quality time with their children for their careers and jobs.
-That is a very tough call.
+That is a callous call.
 If you can afford to stay home with your child while it is young, you can shape that young mind yourself instead of leaving that critical task to others.
 After all, you are particular about what food your child eats.
 Shouldn't you be just as particular about what ideas and facts your child's mind is fed?
-Here is an example of what I mean.

 The high school years: college preparatory or preparation for something else?

-What if you are thinking a progressive high school is what your child needs?
-Approach progressive schools the same way as you would when looking at traditional schools which teach AP and IB courses.
+What if you think a progressive high school is what your child needs?
+Approach progressive schools like you would when looking at traditional schools that teach AP and IB courses.
 Progressive schools prepare their students for college.
-They simply use a different approach.
+They use a different approach.
 Take the time necessary to fully understand what your child will hope to accomplish at a progressive school.
-Then find a school which matches your objectives and requirements.
-This video from the Wingra School offers a glimpse of what awaits students in a progressive school.
+Then, find a school that matches your objectives and requirements.

 More Reading